nixpig/joubini/README.md

 ![Screenshot of Joubini running as reverse proxy](screenshot.png)

+- The `ip:port` of the client is added to the `x-forwarded-for` header.
 - Hop-by-hop headers (as defined in [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616#section-13.5.1)) are removed by default.

 ### Examples